Kjelljk/power_distributor/README.md

 * **System Hard Limit (X):** This is the maximum total power your entire installation can safely use at any time.
 This is the absolute stop sign for combined usage.

-* **Individual Hard Cap (Y):** This is the maximum power any single appliance is ever allowed to draw, ensuring that even if one device is very power-hungry, it can't completely starve the others.
+* **Individual Hard Cap (Y):** This is the maximum power any single unit is allowed to draw.

 **2. Fair Distribution (The Sharing Principle)**

-When the total power usage gets close to the System Hard Limit (X), the Distributor steps in to share the remaining capacity fairly among all demanding appliances.
+When the total power usage gets close to the System Hard Limit (X), the Distributor steps in to share the capacity fairly among all demanding appliances.

 It applies a principle of proportional fairness: